Augmented Probability Simulation Methods for Sequential Games: A cybersecurity application

 \section{A cybersecurity application}

-We illustrate the proposed framework by solving a real cybersecurity problem.
-Figure \ref{kakita} presents the influence diagram, which simplifies the case study in \cite{insua2019adversarial} by retaining only the adversarial cyber threat.
-An organisation (Defender) faces a competitor (Attacker) that may attempt a DDoS to undermine the Defender site's availability and compromise her customer services.
+We consider a cybersecurity case which illustrates the proposed framework in a real world setting.
+It simplifies the example in \cite{insua2019adversarial} by retaining only the adversarial cyber threat.
+The complexities of applications are apparent when observing the bi-agent influence diagram in Figure \ref{kakita}, which has additional uncertainty nodes beyond those in our template in Figure \ref{fig:tpsdg}.

+An organisation ($D$) faces a competitor ($A$) that may attempt distributed denial of service (DDoS) attacks to undermine $D$'s site availability and compromise her customer services.

-The Defender has to determine which security controls to implement: she has to decide about the level of subscription to a monthly cloud-based DDoS protection system, with choices including $0$ (not subscribing), $5, 10, 15, \dots, 190,$ and $195$ gbps.
-The Attacker must decide on the intensity of his DDoS attack, viewed as the number of days (from 0 to 30) that he will attempt to launch it.
-The duration of the DDoS may impact the Defender's market share, due to reputational loss.
-The Attacker gains all market share lost by $D$, which determines his earnings.
+$D$ has to determine the subscription level to a monthly cloud-based DDoS protection system, with choices $0$ (not subscribing), $5, 10, \dots, 190,$ and $195$ gbps. $A$ must decide the intensity of his DDoS attack, viewed as the number of days (from 0 to 30) that he will attempt to launch it.
+The duration of the DDoS may impact $D$'s market share, due to reputational loss. $A$ gains all market share lost by $D$, which determines his earnings.
 However, he runs the risk of being detected with significant costs.
 Both agents aim at maximizing expected utility.
-Details on the required models at various nodes are presented in Appendix \ref{ec:cybersec_ex}, further explanations can be found at \cite{insua2019adversarial} and our GitHub site \citep{github}.
+Details of the models at various nodes are in SM Section 5.

+This is a problem with incomplete information and large decision spaces.
+We compute the ARA solution using APS.
+We first estimate the probabilities $p_D(a \given d)$ for each defense $d$.